-Mnemonic Description of song
+Mnemonic description of song:

 How and when is song acquired?

-How can we facilitate learning?
+What can we do to facilitate learning?

 Expose to adult singing

 Play recordings of song as playing them has been shown to be effective.

 Borror, D. J. and C. R. Reese.
 (1956b).
 Vocal gymnastics in Wood Thrush songs.
 Ohio Journal of Science 56:177-182.

 Brackbill, H. (1943).
 A nesting study of the Wood Thrush.
 Wilson Bulletin

 Brackbill, H. (1958).
 Nesting behavior of the Wood Thrush.
 Wilson Bulletin 70:70-89.’

 Kroodsma, Donald.2005.
 The Singing Life of Birds: 237-254.